Word Study Gone Wrong — How Good Intentions Mislead

 Key Concepts

-• A word's meaning comes from how it is used in context, not from its root or history
+A word's meaning comes from how it's used in context.

 Scripture Focus